Basic Terminology for Disk Imaging & Hard Drive Cloning

 Unlike the cloning process, images are normally restored to the same drive/partition from whence they were created (provided the source hard drive didn't fail mechanically, in which case you would need to restore the image to a new hard drive).

 90% of the time, regular home-users use the imaging capabilities of a cloning program to create a backup image (file) that is stored on a drive other than (physically different from) the source drive.
-(An external USB drive is a popular storage destination.)

-Storing a backup image on the same drive as its source is considered unwise because, if the drive fails (dies), then the back-up image will die with it. (.. since you can't access a file on a dead drive.)
+Storing a backup image on the same drive as its source is unwise because, if the drive fails (dies), then the back-up image will die with it. (.. since you can't access a file on a dead drive.)
 This is the #1 rule of drive imaging » always backup to a (physically) different hard drive (such as an external USB drive).

 DRIVE » This morphic term can refer to either an entire physical hard drive or an individual partition (such as your C drive) depending upon the context in which the term is used.
 So its use can be confusing.